 - ACT Practice Test 2005-06 (Form 59F)

-2 Official ACT Practice Tests You Can Buy
+2 Official ACT Practice Test Resources You Can Buy

 So far, we've given you all free, official ACT practice tests.
 But what about paid practice tests?
 For even more high-quality practice, consider buying the following official ACT practice tests.

-Priced at about $25, this official prep book is definitely the best resource for realistic ACT practice questions.
-Don't bother using Kaplan or The Princeton Review for practice tests—their quality is far inferior to the tests created by ACT, Inc.
+This official prep book is definitely the best resource for realistic ACT practice questions.
+Don't bother using Kaplan or The Princeton Review for practice tests, as their quality is far inferior to the tests created by ACT, Inc.

-The 2018 edition includes three full-length ACT practice tests with essay prompts.
-However, these tests are the same as those in the 2016-17 edition and also have a lot of overlap with the free PDFs above, so you might want to consider buying a copy of the third edition (which has five unique practice tests) instead.
+The 2018-19 edition includes four full-length ACT practice tests with essay prompts.
+While one of these tests is completely new, the other three are the same tests as those in the 2018 and 2016-17 editions and also have a lot of overlap with the free PDFs above.
+Therefore, you might want to consider buying a copy of the third edition (which has five totally unique practice tests) instead of or in addition to the 2018-19 edition.

-Costing $40, this official online program includes one extra full-length ACT practice test as well as many authentic practice questions that reflect the most recent changes to the ACT.
+This official online program includes one extra full-length ACT practice test and many authentic practice questions that reflect the most recent changes to the ACT.
 The online prep material isn't all that great, so you're really only buying it for the tests.

 How to Use Official ACT Tests: 4 Tips

-Because each ACT practice test takes about four hours to complete, it's important you get the most out of each test.
-Below, we go over some important tips to keep in mind when taking the tests.
+Because each ACT practice test takes about four hours to complete, it's important for you to get the most out of every one you take.
+Below, we go over some important tips to keep in mind when taking these official ACT practice tests:

 But before we get to our tips, it's worth reiterating that practice tests can't be used to address all possible ACT problems.
 If you're struggling to understand certain concepts, for example, you'll need to make sure you're brushing up on your content review and learning difficult topics from scratch.
 So while ACT practice tests are an excellent way to track your progress, they certainly aren't the only resources out there!